-2.4.1 Breathing air must meet the requirements for Grade D or higher quality, as described in Compressed Gas Association Commodity Specification G-7.1., titled Commodity Specification For Air, published by Compressed Gas Association Inc., Chantilly, VA Website: www.cganet.com (29 CFR 1910.134 (i))

-2.4.2 Connect an air supply hose fitting that is compatible with the air supply hose from an air source that meets OSHA requirements for respirable air, to the CPF Filter inlet as shown in Figure 1.
-Pressure supplied to the filter must not exceed 150 psi.

-2.4.3 For models with CPF filter attached: Connect the respirator hose to the compatible fitting on the front leg of the blast machine.
-Refer to the Apollo Respirator and CPF Filter manuals for instructions concerning their operation.
+- 2.4.1 Breathing air must meet the requirements for Grade D or higher quality, as described in Compressed Gas Association Commodity Specification G-7.1., titled Commodity Specification For Air, Published by Compressed Gas Association Inc., Arlington, VA.
+(CFR Title 30 Chapter 1). - 2.4.2 Connect an air supply hose fitting that is compatible with the air supply hose from an air source that meets OSHA requirements for respirable air, to the CPF Filter inlet, as shown in Figure 1.
+Pressure supplied to the filter must not exceed 150 psi. - 2.4.3 For models with CPF filter attached, connect the 5-foot respirator lead hose to the fitting at the top of the CPF filter and the compatible fitting on the front leg of the blast machine.
+Refer to Figure 1 for fitting location. - 2.4.4 Refer to the Apollo Respirator and CPF Filter manuals for instructions concerning their operation.

-2.4.4 Refer to the Apollo Respirator and CPF Filter manuals for instructions concerning their operation.

-3.0 OPERATION
+- 3.0 OPERATION

-- 3.1 Transporting and Moving - 3.1.1 Transporting a blast machine
+- 3.1 Transporting and Moving

+- 3.1.1 Transporting a blast machine

+- 3.1.1.1 Always empty the machine before transporting.
+Transporting the machine containing abrasive could increase the weight to an unsafe handling limit, and could cause abrasive to settle in piping.

 - Always empty the blast machine before lifting or hoisting. - Use the lifting eyes when lifting the machine.
-Never hoist the machine by the handle or piping, or with a sling through the handle or piping. - Always use lift equipment that is rated higher than the weight of the machine and accessories. - When transporting a machine on a pallet, always secure the machine to a sturdy pallet. - Always securely anchor the machine to the transport vehicle. - Anyone using material handling equipment to move, transport, or lift the machine must be trained and experienced with the hazards associated with handling this type of machinery. - Failure to observe these warnings could result in serious injury or death.
+Never hoist the machine by the handle or piping, or with a sling through the handle or piping. - Always use lift equipment that is rated higher than the weight of the machine and accessories. - When transporting a machine on a pallet, always secure the machine to a sturdy pallet. - Always secure the machine to the transport vehicle - Anyone using material handling equipment to move, transport, or lift the machine must be trained and experienced with the hazards associated with this type of machinery. - Failure to observe these warnings could result in serious injury or death.